 A psychological effect I have seen in so much writing, and the basis for the Mary Sue's base status as a female.

 Write a story.
 Any story, any fandom, as many or as few original aspects as you desire.
 When finished, RANDOMLY determine the gender of the characters.
-If your characters are still likable and feasible, you know how to write a character, and probably have what it takes to become a famous professional author.
+If your female-male characters are still likable and feasible, then congratulations!
+Your female characters are actual characters as opposed to a collection of feminine stereotypes.

 If anyone responds, I would love a transcript.